eznix86/fast-mail-linux/README.md

 ### Prerequisites

-Install
+Install the email client

 ```
 mutt
 ```
-and
+and the send-only sendmail emulator

 ```
 ssmtp
 ```

+Configure ssmtp
+link on how to configure ssmtp: http://tombuntu.com/index.php/2008/10/21/sending-email-from-your-system-with-ssmtp/

-Configure ssmtp, and both of the file should be in the same directory.
+Both of the file should be in the same directory (for e.g ~ (home directory)) how to configure
-Don't forget to use a gmail account.
+Using a gmail account is recommended.

 ### Installing